 Table 2 explains the contents of traces for contract clauses 1 and 3 (see Table 1).
 Table 3 presents experimental results.
 It can be stated that the approach performs extremely well against explicit approaches, which, although more immediate in their construction, typically fail to scale due to their memory footprint.
 This phenomenon could be even more visible if we could have a network of automata instead of a single automaton defining a contract.
 The experiments show the approach can monitor effectively several hundreds of variables.
 This is sufficient for very complex monitoring of key aspects of a service.
 We did not optimise the monitoring process in any way; we expect our results to improve significantly by tailoring the approach to a particular problem we wish to monitor.
+Indeed, observe that the methodology above could be parallelised over several engines on top of the web service with each engine monitoring different independent contracts or clauses in a contract.

-We found the only timeconsuming step of our methodology to be the construction of the automaton representing all behaviours.
+As can be seen from the tables above, we found the only time consuming step of our methodology to be the construction of the automaton representing all behaviours.
 However this only needs to be done once, tools to assist the user in the design exist, and it can then be used for all monitoring purposes.
 Additionally it is to be noted that for complex applications, a representation of the service composition in an automata-based framework (or something equivalent) is expected to be produced during the design phase, so the construction above may in practice be derivable from existing formalisations of the composition under analysis.

-5 Related work and conclusions
+5. Related work and conclusions